WMD-group/Eris/README.md

 This would first require the loading of the necessary Intel development environment module (CX1: `module load intel-suite`, [Hartree Centre](http://community.hartree.stfc.ac.uk) Iden/Napier: `module load intel`).
 The following executable line is required in the job submission script: `seq 0 50 1000 | parallel -j NUM-CORES PATH-TO-BINARY/eris {} > eris-parallel.dat`, where `NUM-CORES` and `PATH-TO-BINARY` need to be modified.
 Note again here that the temperature range set in `eris.cfg` will be overwritten.

 ## Analysing data
 ipython notebooks used to analyse data are contained in [analysis-notebooks](/analysis-notebooks/).
-Raw data from the publications listed below will be uploaded to a Zenodo repository.
+Raw data from the publications listed below has been uploaded to a [Zenodo repository](https://doi.org/10.5281/zenodo.1251122).

 ## Publication